Dodgers face blowback after uninviting LGBTQ group from Pride Night

 “While we may no longer appear on Dodgers Pride Night we will be out on the streets of Los Angeles continuing to serve and uplift our community,” the statement added.
 “If being true to oneself with love, joy and pride is a sin, then we, having been cancelled by the New York Post, and now the Dodgers, will do what we always do.
 We will go out and sin some more.”

+The Los Angeles LGBT Center CEO Joe Hollendoner put out a statement in support of the Sisters, blaming “out-of-state, right-wing fundamentalists” for “perpetuating a false narrative about LGBTQ+ people.”

+“We call on the Dodgers to reconsider their decision, honor the Sisters, and bring the true spirit of Pride back to Dodgers Stadium,” Hollendoner wrote.
+“If the decision is not reversed, we strongly encourage the Dodgers to cancel Pride Night.
+Any organization that turns its back on LGBTQ+ people at this damning and dangerous inflection point in our nation’s history should not be hoisting a rainbow flag or hosting a ‘Pride Night.’”

-Also in support of the Sisters is state Sen. Scott Wiener, a San Francisco Democrat and member of the Legislative LGBTQ Caucus.
+The Sisters also received support from Northern California.
+State Sen. Scott Wiener, a San Francisco Democrat and member of the Legislative LGBTQ Caucus, criticized the Dodgers for backing down and included a subtle dig at the San Francisco Giants’ rivals.

 “Really sad to see the Dodgers cave to pressure & kick drag queens out of a Pride celebration,” he wrote on Twitter.
 “The Sisters of Perpetual Indulgence do amazing, life-saving work in the community.
 We expect more from our sports teams — even the Dodgers.”